As lumber prices soar, retailers become the bearer of bad news

 Trevor Poole, for instance, arrived at the shop to pick up a single sheet of plywood for some repairs on his boat.
 He says the price at the register was $73.

 "Extreme, isn't it?
-I wouldn't want to build a house." said Poole.
+I wouldn't want to build a house," said Poole.
 "I need to get it, so whatever the price is, you got to pay to have it.
 I guess that's how it is."

 Pandemic driving prices

-Like so many of the big changes in the past year, Hicks said there's one big factor behind the surging prices.
+Like so many of the big changes in the past year, Hicks said, there's one big factor behind the surging prices.

 "The pandemic is after driving it because of shortages of workforce," he said.
 "People just can't go to work, because buildings, their staff are cut down because of social distancing in areas that got hit with the COVID.
 And that just puts pressure on everybody else."

 Hicks says retailers have no choice but to pass on increased costs to their customers.
 He said some people have taken his advice and held off on building projects.
-But he feels badly for those who can't.
+But he feels bad for those who can't.

 "Young couples that have to build are just going to pay a lot more money.
 And I just pity them, because it's not going to help those people at all.
 The younger generation?
 It's just costing them more money."

-Hicks doesn't think the high lumber prices will get cut down anytime soon.
+Hicks doesn't think the high lumber prices will get cut down any time soon.